 By Sherri Johnson, CEO & Founder, Sherri Johnson Coaching & Consulting

-For a free copy of my exclusive "How I Work Best for You" homebuyer scripts, click here.
+For a free copy of my exclusive “Recruiting Skills Assessment” to maximize your recruiting acumen, click here.

 Sherri Johnson is CEO and founder of Sherri Johnson Coaching & Consulting.
 With 20 years of experience in real estate, Johnson offers coaching, consulting and keynotes, and is a national speaker for the Homes.com Secrets of Top Selling Agents tour and the Official Real Estate Coach for McKissock Learning and Real Estate Express.
+She is also an RISMedia 2020 Real Estate Newsmaker as an industry Influencer.
 Sign up for a free 30-minute coaching strategy session or visit www.sherrijohnson.com for more information.